-A classic hummus base topped with caramelized eggplant, this eggplant hummus has a great rich flavour without losing the traditional hummus taste.
-Serve this with pita or flatbread, crackers, or crudité for a tasty snack or fun main.
+A classic hummus base topped with eggplant, this caramelized eggplant hummus has a great rich flavor without losing the traditional hummus taste.
+Serve this with Lebanese pita or taboon bread, crackers, or cruditรฉ for a tasty snack or fun main.

 For more great Middle Eastern dip ideas, try my Mutabal (roasted eggplant dip) or Hummus with Blistered Tomatoes and Za'atar Spice.